 What Is Meth?

-Methamphetamines are a stimulant drug.
+Methamphetamines are stimulant drugs.
 They affect the central nervous system by speeding up the neuron connections and overwhelming the system.
 Meth works to speed up the release of dopamine.
 Over time it can actually kill the dopamine cells and getting high can cause psychosis and paranoia.
 Meth is most often injected or taken orally.
 This can be physically identifiable by injection site bruises and disfigured and discolored gums in the mouth.

-And individual using methamphetamines can experience:
+And Individuals using methamphetamines can experience:

 - “Increased wakefulness